 We recently learned of an email sent to accepted students by William D. Perez, Assistant Dean of Admissions and Financial Aid for New York Law School.
 The email is a response to what Dean Perez considers to be misinformation about law schools in the media.
 In an effort to convince accepted students to reconsider NYLS, his email tries to balance out the discussion by sharing some positive facts about NYLS.
-You can view the entire email here (will appear in a lightbox).
+You can view the entire email here

 Our issue is not that Dean Perez wants to allay fears about law school in general and NYLS in particular.
 Any school, especially one where the average debt for 2009 graduates borrowing was $119,437, should believe that its opportunities justify the cost of attendance and should share information that materially affects a prospective's cost-benefit analysis.
 Our issue is that NYLS has not provided nearly enough information, either in Dean Perez's email or in its publications, to support some of the claims made in this effort to recruit next year's class.
 Next week, we will submit our concerns to Dean Perez and Dean Richard Matasar in the hopes they will act responsibly to resolve what is possibly a violation of accreditation Standard 509.